andrepattu/meta-rl/README.md

 # Setup
 Set up virtual environment using conda or venv.
 Activate the environment and run `pip install -r requirements.txt'

+Potential additional steps:
+- If torch module is not found, install pytorch according to the instructions on pytorch.org

 # Usage
 ## PPO
 To train ppo from scratch: